Adilien/adilien/README.md

 ### Hi there 👋

-- 🧠 I love learning about new technologies to excel in my field.
+- 🧠 I love learning about new technologies to excel in my field!

-- 🌐 My current focus is on building Blazor Web Apps using C# and .NET 6 while using Azure DevOps!
+- 🌐 My current focus is on building Blazor Web Apps using C# and .NET 6 while using Azure DevOps.

 - 👨‍💻 I also have experience in Web Development using React, Redux, JavaScript, CSS and HTML in both front-end and back-end.